Welcome to sticktohealth.com! A place where ignited minds come to get healthy, wealthy, and wise!

-“By dinner, I begin to bother about whether I’ll be able to sleep at all, or not” she stated, “and in all honesty, the wine helps.”
+“By dinner, I begin to bother about whether I’ll be able to sleep at all or not” she stated, “and in all honesty, the wine helps.”

 She felt that she is on the verge of collapse.

-It wasn’t until she was rushed to the coronary care unit of her local hospital with a dangerously low heart rate that the problem got sorted out and she was taken off Inderal.
+It wasn’t until she was rushed to the coronary care unit of her local hospital with a dangerously low heart rate that the problem got sorted out, and she was taken off Inderal.

-But by then her story about not being able to sleep without pharmaceuticals had crystallized.
+But by then, her story about not being able to sleep without pharmaceuticals had crystallized.

-Still, she was worried constantly about the long-term effects of the drugs on her mind and body.
+Still, she was constantly worried about the long-term effects of the drugs on her mind and body.

 She’d try the latest, supposedly less harmful, wonder drug.

-When that didn’t work, the natural supplement and herbal sleep aid industry made a pile off of her.
+When that didn’t work, the natural supplement and herbal sleep aid industry made a pile off her.